jbreams/gonepass/README.md

 # Gonepass
 Do you love 1Password?
 Do you also run Linux?
-Don't you hate that your 1Password is trapped on on-linux?
+Don't you hate that your 1Password data can't be used on Linux?
 Use Gonepassword!

 ## Building
 Building gonepassword assumes you have the following things installed on your system